slatedocs/slate/source/includes/getting-started.md

 In order to begin the second Route, you'll need to finish the first one by making the call to finishRoute.
 The first route will then be marked as 'finished', and you will begin receiving events for the second route.
 </aside>

-When all the routes that Foxtrot has have been finished, our [RouteStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/RouteStateListener.html) will call `onAllRoutesFinished()` and you'll have the opportunity to respond to that event.
+When all the routes that Foxtrot has have been finished, your [RouteStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/RouteStateListener.html) will receive a call to `onAllRoutesFinished()` and you'll have the opportunity to respond.